MichaelVanDenBerg/magnum-opus/readme.txt

 === Changelog ===
 --------------------

 *
+* 1.0.4 / 28.11.2016
+* - Clicking the back-to-top button now also moves focus to the top (.site-title).
+* - Cleaned up the magnumopus.js file a bit.
+Replaced all double quotes with single quotes.
+*
 * 1.0.3 / 27.11.2016
 * - Fixed jagged animation of Menu Toggle caused by new version of Autoprefixer.